 Wide-format printers are a type of plotter.
 Plotter is a broader term which can refer to several types of devices.

 The optical eye is a sensor to detect registration points on the vinyl substrate.
 It then uses those points as reference to cut out a design.
 Useful for stickers or signage.
 Large or small.

 A term to describe any material being acted upon inside a plotter.
-AKA medium or media types.
+AKA physical medium or media type.

 Remington Rand invented a plotter in 1953.

 The Copier Guy, aka Dave.
 I’ve worked on scanners, printers, copiers, and faxes since 1994.
 When I’m not fixing them I’m writing about them.
 Although, I’m probably better at fixing them.
 I’ve worked with every major brand.
 As well as several types of processes.
 If it uses paper I’ve probably worked on one.